ArtemKasianov/UMKA/README.md

 <barcodes list file> - input file with list of barcodes
 <out stl file R1>/<out stl file R2> - output files with asscociation of barcodes and reads
 <out fastq file R1>/<out fastq file R2> - output file with reads with trimmed barcodes

+- for random set of barcodes
+- single - end reads
+FilterAndStoreBySTLSE.pl <fastq file> <length of barcode> <min count of barcode> <out stl file> <out fastq file>
+<fastq file> - input file with reads to process
+<length of barcode> - length of read prefix corresponding to barcode
+<min count of barcode> - minimum number of reads with barcodes to be considered it reliable
+<out stl file> - output file with asscociation of barcodes and reads
+<out fastq file> - output file with reads with trimmed barcodes
+- paired - end reads
+FilterAndStoreBySTLSE.pl <fastq file R1> <fastq file R2> <length of barcode> <min count of barcode> <out stl file R1> <out stl file R2> <out fastq file R1> <out fastq file R2>
+<fastq file R1>/<fastq file R2> - input files with reads.
+Mate reads must be separated in different files.
+<length of barcode> - length of read prefix corresponding to barcode
+<min count of barcode> - minimum number of reads with barcodes to be considered it reliable
+<out stl file R1>/<out stl file R2> - output files with asscociation of barcodes and reads
+<out fastq file R1>/<out fastq file R2> - output file with reads with trimmed barcodes

 After this stage you need to align reads by some any aligner produces output in SAM format.